 If they are having a seizure, gently hold the back of their head to prevent injury.
-If possible, turn their head to the side in case they vomit.
+If possible, turn their head or body to the side in case they vomit.
 DO NOT try to stop their arms and legs from shaking, or put anything in their mouth.

 Before Calling Emergency